KVM Virtual Machines

 Introduction

-Webdock now supports KVM Virtual Machines as a VPS virtualization option.
-These VPS instances are what you might call "classic" VPS servers and have the primary strength that they are fully virtualized and thus are essentially 100% compatible with all software and can do some things our Webdock LXD VPS servers cannot.
+Webdock now exclusively offers KVM Virtual Machines as our VPS virtualization option.
+These VPS instances are what you might call “classic” VPS servers and have the primary strength that they are fully virtualized and thus are essentially 100% compatible with all software.

 They can only be upgraded as the disk drive space allocation cannot be shrunk.
 It is simply impossible to shrink a block device once it has been expanded to a certain size.
 If you want to downgrade a KVM server in the future, you will need to create a new server and manually transfer your data.